Project Events, Risks and Issues

 In the example below, the event type of Risk is shown.
 The plus sign was clicked and a new row appears at the top, called “New Risk.”

-Clicking the three dots will open the details page, where you can enter details as desired.
-Remember to click Save afterward.
+Step 2: Click the three dots to open the details page, where you can enter details as desired.

 Delete an Event